WildPetScience/Specification/README.md

 #### Server Communication
 The client software will periodically upload analysed data to the server for processing, visualisation and public/remote access.
-Data will be stored in the server's database and users will be able to access it by logging in with their Google account.
+These data will represent the positions of the pet in the cage since the last upload.
+All information will be stored in the server's database and users will be able to access it by logging in with their Google account.

 #### Raspberry Pi "Plug & Play"
 The Raspberry Pi client should be easy to set up for non-technical users (ideally plug and play).